pantheon-systems/documentation/source/_docs/start-state.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p>Public distributions are not maintained by Pantheon and fall outside of our [scope of support](/docs/getting-support/#scope-of-support).
-If the upstream is out of date, contact the maintainer through <a href="https://www.drupal.org">Drupal.org</a> or the distribution's GitHub issue queue.
+<p markdown="1">Public distributions are not maintained by Pantheon and fall outside of our [scope of support](/docs/getting-support/#scope-of-support).
+If the upstream is out of date, contact the maintainer through [Drupal.org](https://www.drupal.org){.external} or the distribution's GitHub issue queue.
 </p></div>

 Use the following direct links to create a new site on Pantheon from a public distribution: